Rasam masala, or rasam podi, is a spice mix used to flavour rasam, a thin lentil soup flavoured with tamarind, tomatoes and rasam powder

 And yes, as I have said before, it can be bought from a good Indian grocer but it just doesn’t taste as good.
 Nor is it as much fun, particularly when you see people enjoying your food.

 In our kitchen, we make garam masala, chaat masala and rasam masala in batches to have them readily available.
 All these masalas are similar, but cannot be substituted for each other.

 Once made, it keeps for a month or so in an airtight container.
 Any longer and will lose its flavour – and end up tasting just like the one you bought from the store.

-Toast coriander seeds and black peppercorns in the medium hot pan for two minutes, or until the coriander seeds take on a darker colour.
+- Toast coriander seeds and black peppercorns in the pan for two minutes, or until the coriander seeds take on a darker colour.
 Set aside.